 • Small accounts (under 100K) should focus on hashtags in the post caption for maximum visibility.

-• Larger accounts (100K+) can experiment with putting hashtags in the comments — especially if using automation tools to post them instantly.
+• Larger accounts (100K+) can experiment with putting Instagram hashtags in comments — especially if using automation tools to post them instantly.

 • Instagram gives small accounts a better shot when hashtags are visible right away.